Don’t miss the “Writing Of” and Reading Sample below!

 Orphaned as an infant, Croft spent his early years in the harsh confines of the Abbey, dreaming of befriending a dragon.
 When the day finally came, an accident leaves him utterly changed and bonded to a beast named Rueloo.
 Facing prejudice and fear, Croft builds a quiet life in the nest among his dragon friends – unaware his unique abilities would soon be needed.

 With a powerful foe marching towards their borders, King Augustus appeals to the dragon child for his help.
-Croft’s example of sacrifice, kindness, and bravery inspire the people of Spiredale to unite and overcome.
+Croft’s example of sacrifice, kindness, and bravery inspires the people of Spiredale to unite and overcome.
 With the dragons, they forge a powerful alliance and embrace an entwined future neither were expecting.

 In this five-story collection, join Croft and Rueloo through a series of adventures filled with intrigue, survival, love, sorrow, and triumph.
 Their bond is only the beginning…(Suitable for ages ten-adult.)

-See what my readers are saying!
+See what readers are saying!

-“A well written adventure story that is suitable for all ages.
+“An adventure story suitable for all ages.
 A young boy, Croft, dreams of dragons and has many exciting things before him when he meets them.
 Very creative, imaginative storytelling that will appeal to any age group.
 Thanks for the reading pleasure!”
+Amazon reviewer

-RISE OF THE DRAMAN
+The writing of RISE OF THE DRAMAN